-You can build more sophisticated Gazell networks, since a single Device can speak to several Hosts and any node can change between the two modes.
+You can build more sophisticated Gazell networks, since a single Device can speak to at least two Hosts and any node can change between the two roles.

 However, this requires the application to coordinate such a network.

-This document focuses on the typical use case of a star network with static modes.
+This document focuses on the typical use case of a star network with static roles.

 Gazell automatically takes care of all synchronization and packet handling.

 You need to add payloads to the transmit (TX) FIFOs and read payloads from the receive (RX) FIFOs.